 What does it mean when you get a non reactive test for HIV?

-If you have taken this test at least 7 weeks after possible exposure to HIV, and you have received a non reactive result, then you do not have HIV.
+If you have taken this test at least 7 weeks (45 days) after your last possible exposure to HIV, and you have received a negative result, then you do not have HIV.